-The StarBlast 6 Astro boasts fully 73 percent more light-gathering space than its smaller counterpart.
+The StarBlast 6 Astro boasts a fully 73 percent more light-gathering space than its smaller counterpart.

 This telescope’s 150mm (5.9″) f/5.0 parabolic mirror provides ample aperture to reveal the planets, galaxy and deep-sky gems in fantastic detail.

-- Its 6-inch aperture reflector optics reveals good detail on the planets, Moon, nebulas, galaxies, and star clusters
+- Its 6-inch aperture reflector optics reveal good detail on the planets, Moon, nebulas, galaxies, and star clusters

 - Its compact tabletop design provides the StarBlast 6 reflector great grab-and-go portability.